DamOConnor/gias/README.md

 3. [Lab 03 - Import to Lakehouse using Data Pipeline](labs/lab03/lab03.md)
 Import the data to a Lakehouse

-...
+---
-Work in progress
+## Work in progress

 4. Import to Data Warehouse using Data Pipeline
 Import the data to a Data Warehouse

-5. Import using to Lakehosue using a Notebook
+5. Import using to Lakehouse using a Notebook
 Import the data to a Data Warehouse
+Connect to Data Warehouse from SSMS

 98. ~~Use AI Skill~~
 99. ~~Use GraphQL~~